Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 About Luther College

-Luther College is home to about 1,800 undergraduates who explore big questions and take action to benefit people, communities and society.
-Our academic programs, experiential approach to learning, and welcoming community inspire students to learn actively, live purposefully, and lead courageously for a lifetime of impact.
-Learn more at luther.edu.
+At Luther College in beautiful Decorah, Iowa, students explore big questions and take action to benefit people, communities and society.
+Our academic programs, experiential approach to learning and welcoming community inspire students to learn actively, live purposefully and lead courageously for a lifetime of impact.

 Source link